hermish/hkn-workshops/CS/todos-web-app/README.md

 # Making a Simple "Todos" Web App using Elm

 Welcome!
 This lab will teach you how to make a simple "Todos" web application (similar to Apple Notes or Google Keep) using a programming language called *Elm*.
-It make get tough at times, so be sure to ask for help!
+It may get tough at times, so be sure to ask for help!
 Along the way, you'll learn a lot about programming, programming paradigms, (web) application design and development, and by the end you'll have a working prototype.
 These lessons will help you along in your EECS career!

 > Wait, what is a web app?